 Figure 1a-b

-1a) Distribution of full machine learning model risk scores for patients +/- outcome A. The dashed line marks the classification threshold of 20% positive prediction fraction.
+1a) Distribution of full machine learning model risk scores for patients +/- the primary outcome.
+The dashed line marks the classification threshold of 20% positive prediction fraction.
 1b) Receiver operating curves (ROC) for the full machine learning model (F-MLM), full logistic regression model (F-LRM), parsimonious machine learning model (P-MLM), parsimonious logistic regression model (P-LRM), machine learning excluding age (MLM -age) and the age-only model (AM).

 Figure 2a-b

-2a) The overall importance of the 10 most important variables measured by the SHAP-values for the full machine-learning and full logistic regression models on outcome A (LOS >4 days or readmission due to “medical” morbidity).
+2a) The overall importance of the 10 most important variables measured by the SHAP-values for the full machine-learning and full logistic regression models on the primary outcome (LOS >4 days or readmission due to “medical” morbidity).
 Only the importance of prescribed anticholesterols and gender differ between the models.
 The contributions of the remaining variables are summed in the bottom bar.
-2b) The SHAP-values for the full machine-learning model on outcome A, where positive increase and negative values decrease the risk score.
+2b) The SHAP-values for the full machine-learning model on the primary outcome, where positive increase and negative values decrease the risk score.
 The color is related to the value of the variable with blue being lowest and red highest and each dot represents a patient.

 Figure 3a-d

-SHAP scatter-plot on the contributions to the full machine-learning model on outcome A (LOS >4 days or readmission due to “medical” morbidity), for individual types of prescribed anticoagulants, cardiac drugs, psychotropics and respiratory drugs stratified by age.
+SHAP scatter-plot on the contributions to the full machine-learning model on the primary outcome (LOS >4 days or readmission due to “medical” morbidity), for individual types of prescribed anticoagulants, cardiac drugs, psychotropics and respiratory drugs stratified by age.

 3a) Prescribed anticoagulants